Boro23-wq/boro-v5/posts/module-federation.md

 - NPM is slow.
 - Module Federation was designed so that standalone applications could entirely be in their own repository, deployed independently, and run as its own independent SPA.

-# Let's try out Module Federation
+# Let us try out Module Federation

 We are going to have two different Next.js applications for the demonstration.
 One of which will be a provider or a build that exposes modules to be consumed and the other one would import a component from the consumable build.
 Just to give you a background if you haven't already used Next.js, Next.js is essentially a React front-end framework that provides tons of new features like Server-side rendering and Static Site Generation on top of the React ecosystem.